Entyce Appetite Stimulant

-Ghrelin is the natural hormone that stimulates appetite in you and your pet.
-The body naturally produces it – mainly in the walls of the stomach and upper intestine.
-Ghrelin triggers a lot of other important activities as well.
+Ghrelin is the natural hormone that stimulates appetite in you, your dog and your cat.
+The body naturally produces most of it in the walls of the stomach and upper intestine.
+Ghrelin triggers a lot of other important activities besides appetite.
 One is the release of growth hormone (GH).
 In that capacity ghrelin is called a secretagogue.
-Entyce (capromorelin) is one of those secretagogues too – an artificial compound that mimics the effects of ghrelin.
-Both also increases intestinal motility.
-That increases the rate at which food passes through your pet’s intestine.
-They inhibit nausea. (ref) They have the potential to elevates blood glucose through their effects on the liver.
-Ghrelin also has positive effects on heart function and blood pressure, increasing the strength of the heart and decreasing blood pressure. (ref1, ref2, ref3) Ghrelin also interplays with various cells of the immune system to enhance their function. (ref) In humans, ghrelin even has positive effects on sleep, anxiety and memory. (ref) If Entyce/capromorelin has those ability too remains unknown.
+Entyce® (capromorelin) is one of those secretagogues too – an artificial compound that mimics the effects of ghrelin.
+Both also increase your pet’s intestinal motility.
+That increases the rate at which food passes through your dog and cat’s intestine.
+They also inhibit nausea. ( read here ) They have the potential to elevates blood glucose level through their effects on the liver.
+Ghrelin also has positive effects on heart function and blood pressure, increasing the strength of the heart and decreasing blood pressure. ( read here , here & here) Ghrelin also interplays with various cells of the immune system to enhance their function. ( read here ) In humans, ghrelin even has positive effects on sleep, anxiety and memory. (read here) If Entyce®/capromorelin has those ability too remains unknown.

-The first problem they had was that ghrelin is a large molecule – too large to be absorbed intact through the intestine – so it could not be given orally.
+Natural growth hormone (GH) is a large molecule – too large to be absorbed intact through the intestine – so it could not be given orally.
 Pfizer got to work on that in the early 2000s.
-They engineered more powerful molecules (agonists) with similar effects to ghrelin (= artificial secretagogues).
-These were smaller molecules so they could be given orally. (ref1, ref2)
+They engineered more powerful, smaller and longer lasting molecules (agonists) with certain effects similar to ghrelin (= artificial secretagogues).
+Because the molecules were smaller they could be given orally. ( read here & here )

 One of them was capromorelin (aka CP-424391-18 aka AT-002), You can see its structure here:

-It is very difficult to get a drug approved in America to combat normal human aging.
-That is because our FDA does not consider normal aging to be a disease.
-So the FDA sets the bar extremely high for approval of such products. (ref) There are occasionally documented drops in growth hormone levels that are excessive for a person’s natural age (GHD).
-Perhaps capromorelin will eventually be approved to treat those cases. (ref)
+It is very difficult to get a drug approved in the United States to combat human aging.
+That is because the FDA does not consider normal aging to be a disease.
+So the FDA sets the bar extremely high for approval of such products. ( read here ) There are occasionally documented drops in growth hormone levels that are excessive for a person’s natural age (=GHDdeficiency).
+Perhaps capromorelin will eventually be approved to treat those cases.

-Many of the common disease that dogs develop lead to poor appetite and weight loss.
-Aratana gives that number at 10 million dogs per year.
-Some of those diseases cause an inevitable downward spiral regardless of the pet’s willingness to eat.
-But some pets, no doubt, would live longer, and perhaps even recover if they could be induced to eat.
-For those dogs, Entyce might be helpful.
-The FDA has only approved the use of this drug in dogs for four days [ I stand corrected on that ].
-But veterinarians have very wide latitude in how they prescribe drugs and some will certainly suggest it be given longer when Entyce appears to be enhancing the pet’s health and well-being.
+Many of the common disease that our dogs develop lead to poor appetite and weight loss.
+In their FDA filing, Aratana gave that number at 10 million dogs per year.
+Some of those diseases cause an inevitable downward spiral regardless of your pet’s willingness to eat.
+But there is little doubt that some dogs would live longer and perhaps even recover if they can just be induced to eat.
+For those dogs, Entyce® might be very helpful.

-Entyce/capromorelin also increases the body’s production of growth hormone (GH aka somatotropin) and IGF-1.
-Both are anabolic agents.
-That is, they favor the building up of muscle, overall vitality and positive mood.
-But, over time, anabolic agents can also have negative effects on blood pressure, blood sugar level, the liver and the heart.
+Entyce®/capromorelin also increases the body’s production of true growth hormone (GH aka somatotropin) and IGF-1.
+Both substances are anabolic agents.
+That is, they favor the generation of new muscle, overall vitality and positive mood.
+But over time, anabolic agents can also have negative effects on blood pressure, blood sugar level, the liver and the heart.

-So far, there is very little in the scientific literature that allows a veterinarian to estimate the effectiveness of this drug in dogs.
-There are so many reasons a pet might not want to eat and this drug does not address those many potential causes of inappetence (poor appetite).
-When it is effective, it is thought to be working through appetite centers in the brain – not the underlying health issues responsible for a lack of appetite.
-But with its multiple targets throughout the body, that is not entirely certain.
-So this medication is likely to help some dogs but not others.
-Its effects are rapid (a matter of hours), so it should not take long to see if it is beneficial to your specific pet.
+So far there is no independent information in the scientific literature to allow veterinarians to estimate the effectiveness of Entyce® in dogs.
+What there is was all paid for by Aratana, the company marketing the product. (read here) There are so many reasons a pet might not want to eat.
+The drug may not work for all of them.
+When Entyce® is effective, it is thought to be working primarily through appetite centers in your dog’s brain – not affecting the underlying health issues responsible for your dog’s lack of appetite.
+But with the drug’s multiple targets throughout the body, that is not entirely certain.
+When it does work, the effects of Entyce® are rapid (a matter of hours), so it should not take long to see if it is beneficial to your pet or not.

 In clinical trials in dogs, side effects were said to be minimal.
 They included diarrhea, vomiting, increased thirst and drooling (hypersalivation).
-In a news release, the Company said it plans to begin supplying Entyce to “a small group of veterinary specialists” beginning in 2017.
-In that release, they said that 68% of the dogs given Entyce were reported by their owners to be eating better, versus 44% of the owners who receive a similar looking liquid that did not contain the drug (a placebo) that also though their dog’s appetite improved. (ref) That is encouraging – but only a first step. (ref)
+In one news release, the Company said that 68% of the dogs given Entyce® were reported by their owners to be eating better, versus 44% of the owners who receive a similar looking liquid that did not contain capromorelin (a placebo) that also though their dog’s appetite improved.

-In the precautionary statement, available in July 2016, proposed to accompany the drug, it is suggested that Entyce be used cautiously in dogs with liver or kidney problems or pets receiving other medications that might adversely affect their liver.
+The precautionary statement released with the drug suggested that Entyce® be used cautiously in dogs with liver or kidney problems or in pets receiving other medications that might adversely affect their liver.
 When the drug was given to beagles daily at the recommended dose for one year, increased salivation, reddened/swollen paws, increased liver size and changes in liver cells were noted in some of the dogs.
 Higher daily dosed were associated with increased blood cholesterol, AP and HDLs .
-You can read the directions that will come with Entyce as they appeared in 2017 here.
-But direction labels change as new data comes in and you would be wiser to read the package insert that comes with the Entyce bottle you receive from your veterinarian or a more current product insert posted on the Company’s website.
+But direction labels change as new data becomes available and you would be wiser to read the package insert that comes with the Entyce® bottle you veterinarian gives you or find the current label on the company’s website.

 Since capromorelin’s effects are similar in humans, rats and dogs, I see no reason, as yet, why this drug might not have applications in cats as well as dogs.
-In fact, the company stated in one presentation that capromorelin ‘s effects on cats were similar. (ref) Cat process certain medications differently than dogs – particularly those that are modified or eliminated by their livers.
-So I would be quite cautious in off-label uses until we understand how this medication works in cats better.
+In fact, the Company stated in one presentation that capromorelin ‘s effects on cats were similar to those in dogs.
+(ACVIM meeting Nashville 2014) Cat process certain medications differently than dogs – particularly those that are modified or eliminated by their liver.
+So I would be quite cautious in the off-label use of Entyce® in cats until we understand its affects in cats better.
 Go to the cat owner comments page for some feedback I have received on its use in cats.
+Or contribute your own.